 A Note On Night Time Training

-Nighttime training will encompass two major things:
+Nighttime training will encompass two essential things:

 - You will teach your puppy to get himself back to sleep

-If you properly let your dog out about 20 minutes to go potty just before everybody went to sleep, the likely explanation for the noise your dog is making is because of seeking attention.
+If you properly let your dog out for about 20 minutes to go potty just before everybody went to sleep, the likely explanation for the noise your dog is making is because of seeking attention.

-If you feel your dog needs to go out, take them out, allow them to do their business, give them a small bit of praise and get them back to their crate or bed right away.
+If you feel your dog needs to go out, take them out, allow them to do their business, give them a little bit of praise, and get them back to their crate or bed right away.

 Work Up To “Holding It”

-Not doing this can have adverse effects: A dog that was taken out every three hours at age three months and continued to do so all the way to age 5 months will never learn to tighten up the muscles of their bowels so as to “hold it”.
+A dog taken out every three hours at age three months and continued to do so to age five months will never learn to tighten up the muscles of their bowels to “hold it.”

 What To Do When You Are Not Going To Be Home

 If you know you will not be home, an option is to hire a dog trainer or have a friend or family member come over to help your dog learn.

-This is not exactly a recommended method, as a puppy cannot learn two methods of going pee.
+This is not a recommended method, as a puppy cannot learn two ways of going to pee.
 They may become confused about where to go potty and cause accidents.